 Super Bowl betting teasers

 A popular way to bet on NFL football is to use teasers, where you can get 6 free points on the point spread or total if you bet on two or more outcomes at once.

 Sample 2015 Super Bowl betting teasers at Pinnacle Sports would be combining either the Patriots or Seahawks as +6 underdogs with the over 41.5 or under 53.5 points.

 A parlay bet is when you bet two or more outcomes on the same wager and need to win all of them to cash your ticket (similar to Proline).

 There is much more risk involved with this, but also a bigger potential payout.

 You can parlay the Super Bowl point spread or moneyline with the total if you’d like, or parlay one of the Super Bowl bets with any other game going on that day.

 Ahhh, props, the granddaddy of ‘em all.
 Who doesn’t like betting on squares or some of those other fun contests at Super Bowl parties?

 Online sportsbooks offer a ton of prop bets as well, ranging from who will win the MVP trophy to how the first points will be scored, whether the game total will be an even or odd number, who will kick the longest field goal, who will make the first coaches’ challenge, who will complete the most passes and even who will win the coin toss.

-Hell, if you’re a real degenerate (and good for you if you are), you can even bet on how long the national anthem will be or whether Beyonce will show cleavage during her first song of the halftime show.
+Hell, if you’re a real degenerate (and good for you if you are), you can even bet on how long the national anthem will be or whether Katy Perry will kiss a girl during the halftime show.